MNS26/Kithack-mod-setup-from-the-ground-up/README.md

 ### software/tools needed
 * **An operating system (ghasp)**<br/>
     Windows and Linux (what i use) will work.
-    I dont have any macOS system to test it on but should be very similair to the linux steps (since its basically the same but overpriced and w/o repair options)
+    I dont have any macOS system to test it on but should be very similair to the linux steps (since its basically the same but overpriced and w/o repair options)<br/>
     *now that the apple fanboys(or girls... i wont judge) are riled up let's continue*

 * **KitHack (obviously)**<br/>